danimelchor/clypi/docs/learn/getting_started.md

 ## Built-in parsers

-CLypi comes with built-in parsers for all common Python types.
-See the [`Parsers`](../api/parsers.md) section in the API docs to find all supported types and validations.
+Clypi comes with built-in parsers for all common Python types.
+See the [built-in types](../api/parsers.md#supported-built-in-types) section in the API docs to find all supported types and validations.
 Most often, using a normal Python type will automatically load the right parser, but if you want more control or extra features you can use these directly:

 <!-- mdtest-args . -->
 ```python hl_lines="2 6"